lkempf/casambi-bt-hass/README.md

 - Rgb
 - OnOff
 - Temperature (Only for units since there are some open problems for groups.)
+- Vertical

 Not supported yet:
 - Switches
 - Sensors
-- Additional control types (e.g. temperature, vertical, ...)
+- Additional control types (e.g. temperature, ...)
 - Networks with classic firmware

 ## Reporting issues